akcaHalit/Kotlin-MVMM-Beginner/README.md

-# Kotlin MVMM Beginner

-# Kotlin MVMM for beginners
+# Kotlin MVMM for Beginners

 > At first, we created the project and set the activity_main.xml